dataiku/dss-visual-edit/docs/get-started.md

 ## Test the webapp with a business user

+Prerequisite: End-users of the webapp must be Dataiku users on a Reader license or above.

-The best way to make the webapp accessible to end-users is by publishing it to a Dashboard.
+The best way to make the webapp accessible to business users is by publishing it to a Dashboard.
 For this, from the webapp view, click on the Actions button of the menu at the top, on the right-hand side).

 ![](publish_dashboard.png)